Ala123Sobhan/react-cinema-e2e-app/README.md

 # React Application with CI/CD and AWS Deployment

-This project demonstrates a modern React application setup with continuous integration using CircleCI and deployment on AWS using S3, CloudFront, and Route 53.
-This setup ensures efficient development workflows, automated testing, and robust deployment strategies.
+This project demonstrates a scalable React application designed with modern web development practices.
+It integrates seamlessly with a CI/CD pipeline to ensure continuous delivery via CircleCI.
+The application is deployed on AWS, leveraging various AWS services to achieve high availability and optimal performance.
+End-to-end testing is implemented using Cypress, with tests automated within the CI pipeline and recordings available for thorough test run analysis and debugging.

 ## Technologies Used
 - **React** - Frontend library for building user interfaces